Alex Schomburg: Biography

 Alex Schomburg was born on May 10, 1905, in Aguadilla, Puerto Rico, as the son of Guillermo Schomburg, a civil engineer and land surveyor of German ancestry and Jewish ancestry, and Francisca Rosa.
 Alex Schomburg moved to New York City in 1917, where he joined his older brothers and attended public school.
 In 1923 he began work as a commercial artist with three of his brothers.
 In 1928, the brothers' partnership ended and Schomburg found work with the National Screen Service, creating lantern slides and working on movie trailers there through 1944.

-During the 1930s, in addition to working for the NSS, Schomburg freelanced Better Publications, producing interior line art for Thrilling Wonder Stories and others of the company's pulp magazines.
+During the 1930s, in addition to working for the NSS, Schomburg freelanced with Better Publications, producing interior line art for Thrilling Wonder Stories and other of the company's pulp magazines.
 His skill at drawing anything mechanical soon had him illustrating aviation covers for Flying Aces and electronic equipment for the Hugo Gernsback pulp Radio Craft.
 Schomburg's first science fiction-themed cover was for the September 1939 issue of Startling Stories.
 As the artist recalled in 1939, "One day the publisher asked me to do an illustration for Thrilling Wonder Stories.
 I had always been interested in science fiction and they liked the way I handled the art work.
 I enjoy reading the story as much as doing the illustrations.
-In my opinion an illustration is very important.
+In my opinion, an illustration is very important.
 For instance, give the same story to two different persons ... then ask them to picture a certain scene.
 You can bet they'll be entirely different."